VA’s foray into Internet of Things faced ‘catastrophic failure’

 This man pulled his own gun, held it to his head, and pulled the trigger on his own.
 What the officer did wrong here was missing the gun in the frisk.

 Is that a firing offense?
-Or is this guy possibly salvageable, and a 20-day suspension, a year of probation, having to go out to the acade4my and tell cadets “this is how I f’ed up, don’t be like me”, and the memory of this incident, is enough?
+Or is this guy possibly salvageable, and a 20-day suspension, a year of probation, having to go out to the academy and tell cadets “this is how I f’ed up, don’t be like me”, and the memory of this incident, is enough?
 I think maybe it is.

-Meanwhile, in another odd story, another APD officer and his wife are being charged federally with social security fraud Specifically, “making a false statement to an agency of the United States and misprision of felony”.
+Meanwhile, in another odd story, another APD officer and his wife are being charged federally with social security fraud.
+Specifically, “making a false statement to an agency of the United States and misprision of felony”.
 It sounds like he lied about having a joint bank account with the wife, and lied about living in the same household with her.

 I love that word, “misprision”.
 Almost as much as I love “barratry”.